ehs5/crmscript_fetcher/readme.md

 >
 > However, files/folders within the root directory will not be deleted, so you can put stuff there safely.

-Technically, all files and folders within the Scripts and Triggers folders will be deleted and recreated every time you click fetch, even if you have done no changes in SuperOffice.
+Technically, all files and folders within the created folders will be deleted and recreated every time you click fetch, even if you have done no changes in SuperOffice.
 It is up to you to consider if this poses any problems for your usage.
-Based on my own usage though, Git will not detect these deletes and rewrites as changes.

 #### About the temp backup folder
-Each fetch will create a "temp" folder where your current local Scripts/Triggers folders are moved into, as a failsafe in case the fetch fails during its execution.
+Each fetch will create a "temp" folder where your current fetcher-created folders are moved into, as a failsafe in case the fetch fails during its execution.
 The temp folder will be deleted again upon completing the fetch, so you shouldn't normally see it.

 If something does go wrong, you can move the contents of temp back into the root folder.